madeleinegermaine/madeleinegermaine/_posts/2011-11-04-out-of-sight.md

 The second bell rang and before Julie could answer, Aria kissed her on the cheek and Aria ran off to class.
 “See you, Ju-jube!”

-By the time Julie called out Aria was way down the hall, out of sight.
+By the time Julie called out, Aria was way down the hall, out of sight.
+  